jmagman/flutter-wiki/Issue-hygiene.md

 of conduct](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md), we
 ask that you avoid adding comments that are not actively helpful.
 There are other venues if you want to complain without being constructive.

+### Issues are not a venue for discussions

+It's a good idea to file bugs asking for documentation; such bugs should clearly specify the set of questions that are to be answered, and should specify where those questions should be answered (e.g. API docs, web site).

+The issue database itself is not a good place for discussion, because GitHub hides comments, doesn't have threading, notifications get lost in the swamp of other GitHub e-mails, etc.

 ### Comments providing workarounds